soniaLF/MCW-Predictive-Maintenance-for-remote-field-devices/Hands-on lab/HOL step-by step - Predictive Maintenance for remote field devices.md

     ![A line chart displays the Rod Pump 1 telemetry measurements.](media/telemetry-defined.png "Telemetry Defined")

 7. Remaining on the measurement tab, we also need to define the current state of the pump, whether it is running or not.
-Press _New_ and select _State_.
+Select _New_ and select _State_.

     ![The screen displays the configuration menu for the Rod Pump 1.
 The Measurements menu item is selected and the Add New menu displays the options available.
 The State item is selected.](media/device-template-add-state.png "Add State")

-8. Add the state with the display name of _Power State_, field name of _PowerState_ with the values _Unavailable_, _On_, and _Off_, then press the _Save_ button.
+8. Add the state with the display name of _Power State_, field name of _PowerState_ with the values _Unavailable_, _On_, and _Off_, then select the _Save_ button.

     ![The screen displays the state configuration options.](media/power-state-definition.png "Power State")